CommitToTheBit/committothebit.github.io/_posts/2025-09-30-systems-surprise-systems-suspense-and-eating-shit-at-mess-adventures-2.md

 Let's start by thinking about games in the abstract (this section is shamelessly cribbed from the seminal <a href="https://polarisgamedesign.com/2023/understanding-systems-suspense/"><strong><i>Understanding Systems Suspense</i></strong></a>, feel free to skip ahead if you're already familiar).
 A videogame is a formal, computational system, governed by its rules and processes.
 The player can't know these rules for certain - not without access to the codebase - so must reverse engineer them by making inputs and interpreting their outputs... playing the game, in other words.
 A <strong>mental model</strong> is the reversed engineered framework that maps their understanding of how the game operates.

 Mental modelling is best understood as a continuous process.
-Influenced by publicity, franchise/genre history, *etc.*, player expectations start to form long before booting up a game, and continue to develop long after completing its tutorial. *Understanding Systems Suspense* focuses on how two qualities of a mental model evolve with time:
+Influenced by publicity, franchise/genre history, *etc.*, player expectations start to form long before booting up a game, and continue to develop long after completing its tutorial.
+I'd even argue

-- <strong>Shape</strong> The set of rules and processes that describe a game.
-We can think of it as a boundary in possibility space, separating what is possible from what isn't.
+In *Gaming: Essays on Algorithmic Culture*, Alexander Galloway argues of games:
-- <strong>Fidelity</strong> A player's confidence is in the shape of their mental model.
-Where the boundary is clear, the player believes they understand a game's rules; where it is fuzzy, they are able to arrive at several such (contradictory) possibilities.
+> Video games don’t attempt to hide informatic control; they flaunt it.
+Look to the auteur work of game designers like Hideo Kojima, Yu Suzuki, or Sid Meier.
+In the work of Meier, the gamer is not simply playing this or that historical simulation.
+The gamer is instead learning, internalizing, and becoming intimate with a massive, multipart, global algorithm. <strong>To play the game means to play the code of the game.
+To win means to know the system.</strong> *(Allegories of Control, in* Gaming: Essays on Algorithmic Culture*, p.
+89)*

 As an aside, authors such as...
 Florence Smith-Nicholls?
 Max Kreminski? argue that building this mental model *is* the gameplay experience.

 ![Desktop View](/assets/img/posts/2025-11-05-mental-models.png)
-*<strong>Mental Models</strong>*
+*<strong>Mental Models</strong>.
+Mental models exist in the possibility space.
+The above ( ), but its shape is misaligned with the game it models (they are confidently wrong)*

-We're now ready to define <strong>systems surprise</strong> as *a sharp and sudden change in the shape of a player's mental model into a new and noticeably different one*.
+The *shape* of mental model represents the set of rules and processes believed to describe a game.
+We can think of it as a boundary in possibility space, one separating what is possible from what isn't.
+With this in mind, we're now ready to define <strong>systems surprise</strong> as *the sharp and sudden change in the shape of a player's mental model into a new and noticeably different one*.

 Examples of systems surprise include can range from the genre-shattering swings taken by games like *Fez* and *Inscryption*, right down to staples like mimic chests and dreaded second healthbars.

 ![Desktop View](/assets/img/posts/2025-11-05-systems-surprise.png)
 *<strong>Systems Surprise</strong> Systems surprise has a shearing effect on mental .
 By contrast, content surprise is only: it might add*

-Systems suspense, on the other hand, is a matter of fidelity: *a state in which the player is actively and excitedly aware of a ill-defined edge to their mental model of the game*.
+Suspense, on the other hand, is a matter of *fidelity*: the player's confidence is in the shape of their mental model.
+Where the boundary is solid, the player believes they understand a game's rules; where it is fuzzy and ill-defined, they are able to arrive at several such (contradictory) possibilities.
+In these terms, <strong>systems suspense</strong> is *the state in which the player is actively and excitedly aware of a ill-defined edge to their mental model of the game*.

 ![Desktop View](/assets/img/posts/2025-11-05-systems-suspense.png)
 *<strong>Systems Suspense</strong>*